herkyl/foreman-gui/README.md

 # Foreman-Gui

-Foreman-Gui is a nifty command line utility for generating Procfiles.
+Foreman-Gui is a nifty command line utility for choosing which Foreman services to run.
+Foreman-Gui works by generating the Procfile based on a template Procfile (usually called FullProcfile).
 Foreman-Gui works with all Foreman implementations.

 ![Foreman-Gui](https://raw.github.com/herkyl/foreman-gui/master/images/fmg.png)